ollprogram/TwitchDiscordBridge/README.md

 ## Author and Licence

 Hi I'm ollprogram, the author of this project.
-Thanks for using it. **Feel free to report any bugs or typo.
-I'll try to fix them.
-Since english isn't my main language, feel free to correct me if I made any mistake in this documentation.**
+Thanks for using it. **If you spot any bugs, typos, or awkward wording, don’t hesitate to let me know.
+I’ll do my best to fix them.
+English isn’t my first language, so any corrections or suggestions are welcome.**

 Find information about the licence used for this project [here](LICENSE).